From WindsportAtlanta.com: Wiki

 We strongly urge that you get instruction.
 Speaking from personal experience, windsurfing can be almost frustratingly impossible to learn by yourself.
 With proper instruction, you can be sailing around within an hour.
 Also, proper equipment is vital.
 A board that is too small or a sail that is too big and heavy, can make the experience positively painful.
 The success rate of those who take lessons as beginners is probably 10 times higher than of those who don't.
 Before you buy your first sail, board or wetsuit, get instruction.

 The best way to learn is to go some place with great conditions, great instruction and great equipment.
-Club member ABC member Chris Pyron (404.396.1542) offers instruction in the Atlanta area.
+Club members Chris Voith (404.386.8505) and Chris Pyron (404.396.1542) offer instruction in the Atlanta area.

 Further from home, both North Beach Windsurfing (St. Pete)and Calema Boardsailing (Merrit Island/Cocoa Beach)in Florida offer great instruction in pleasant locations.
 They both have a variety of programs and are accessible even when its too cold here.
 Club members have had success at both spots.
 ABK Sports tours the country with three day clinics for all levels.
 They usually hit the Gulf coast in the spring and Hatteras in the fall.
 Several club members are alumni and can vouch for them.